-Transmission Owner to invoke the regulated backstop solution, or to seek other measures including but not limited to a Gap Solution, to ensure the reliability of the system within the benchmark timeframe.
+Responsible Transmission Owner proceed with the regulated backstop solution, or to seek other measures including, but not limited to, a Gap Solution, to ensure the reliability of the system.

-31.2.7.4.7 If the NYISO determines that the market-based solution is still viable, but that its in-service date is likely to slip beyond the reliability need date, the NYISO will request the Responsible Transmission Owner to prepare a Gap Solution in accordance with the provisions of this Attachment Y.
+31.2.7.4.7 If the ISO determines that the market-based solution is still viable, but that its in-service date is likely to slip beyond the Target Year, the ISO will request the Responsible Transmission Owner to prepare a Gap Solution in accordance with the provisions of this Attachment Y.